Itsmmdoha/d0ppelganger/README.md

 python3 main.py
 ```

-# How and why it works
+## How it Works
 ![Screenshot from 2023-07-31 16-15-05](https://github.com/Itsmmdoha/d0ppelganger/assets/70005698/aa5760d6-8f56-4918-82ff-a6a460b22589)

 The above diagram explaines the things this tool does to a url.

-## How it Works

 URL masking is a technique used to make a link's destination appear different from its actual target. d0ppelganger utilizes the is.gd API to achieve this functionality.
 The "@ sign" is employed to manipulate the URL and trick the browser into ignoring the text before the "@" sign.

-In the past, the "username:password@site.com" pattern was commonly used to embed login credentials directly into the URL.
+In the past, the `username:password@site.com` pattern was commonly used to embed login credentials directly into the URL.
-Back in the day, if you typed "username:password@site.com" the browser would've translated it into a HTTP request like this:
+Back in the day, if you typed `username:password@site.com` in the address bar, the browser would've translated it into a HTTP request like this:
 ```http
 GET / HTTP/1.1
 Host: site.com